 Another thing to consider is what kind and how much support you will need with setting up your website.

 WordPress has a robust and active user community for support.
 There are tons of articles online about how to do or fix just about anything in WordPress.
-There also is a plethora of helpful user forums where you can ask questions for more experienced and knowledgeable users to answer.
+There also is a plethora of helpful user forums regarding where you can ask web development related questions for more experienced and knowledgeable users to answer.
 If you are a socialite, you will feel right at home with WordPress user support.
 You may even make some of your own contributions!

 WYSIWYG website builder support is usually covered by your web hosting provider.
 How good that support is depends heavily on your web hosting provider.
 If you’re building a site using Wix or Weebly, there is also a user community to turn to for help, just like there is with WordPress, though they are not as large and well matured.